• Skip to main content

 • Mac

-How to Repair System Files Using SFC and DISM in Windows 10
+How to Repair Corrupted System Files In Windows 11/10

-SFC basically scans the integrity of system files on your computer and automatically replaces them with correct version files, in case they are found to be missing, corrupted, damaged or changed.
+The SFC (System File Checker) tool is designed to check the integrity of system files on your computer and automatically replace them with correct version files, in case they are found to be missing, corrupted, damaged or changed.

-Steps to Repair Windows System Files Using SFC
+1. Steps to Repair Corrupted System Files Using SFC

 Follow the steps below to run SFC command to repair corrupted or damaged Windows System Files.

-2. On the Command Prompt window, type sfc /scannow and press the Enter Key on the keyboard of your computer.
+3. On the Command Prompt screen, type sfc /scannow and hit the Enter Key.

 SFC Scannow Command Windows 10